json420/degu/doc/tutorial.rst

     Degu is absolutely *not* suitable for serving public websites!

-    The Degu server is not designed to handle high concurency, and it lacks many features expected by typical web browsers.
+    The Degu server isn't built for high concurrency, and it lacks many features expected by typical web browsers.

-If the Degu HTTP *server* isn't good fit for your problem, please check out `gunicorn`_ and `modwsgi`_.
+If the Degu server isn't a good fit for your problem, please check out `gunicorn`_ and `modwsgi`_.

-That said, the Degu HTTP *client* is more broadly useful, although still narrow in focus and features compared to many other client libraries, and so it may not be suitable for your problem.

 **So where is Degu a good fit?**

-Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network.
-In particular, Degu is aimed at P2P services that expose rich applications and even platform features over HTTP (secured with SSL, using client certificates for authentication).
+Degu is a *fantastic* fit if you're implementing REST APIs for device-to-device communication on the local network, especially for P2P applications.

-Degu is a `Python3`_ library that provides both an HTTP server and a matching HTTP client.
-In a nutshell, the typical Degu usage pattern is:
+In a nutshell, this is the typical Degu pattern:

     1. Application starts an embedded :class:`degu.server.SSLServer` on a random, unprivileged port